jeinselen/VF-BlenderAutosaveRender/README.md

 This isn't particularly accurate, especially during the first few frames or in scenes with a great deal of variability in render time from frame to frame, but can give a general guess as to how much render time remains.

 The estimation will only show up after the first frame of an animation sequence is completed, and will not be displayed during single frame renders.

+## Batch Render Automation

+_**Warning:**__ this is an experimental feature as of version 2.3, and is not fully implemented or documented yet.

+The `Batch Render` interface appears in the `VF Tools` tab of any 3D view, and allows the user to select from a number of options.

+Only the image folder batch system is currently operational; it requires a target material > image node to be set along with a source folder of textures, after which a still image or animation sequence can be rendered for each texture in the source directory.

+The intention is to include batch rendering for cameras, items, and collections in the future, all designed to work with the dynamic output variables for easy output formatting.

+## Render Complete Notifications

+_**Warning:**__ this is an experimental feature as of version 2.4, and is not fully documented yet.

+Triggers an email and/or push notification on render completion.

+Email setup requires an SMTP server with login credentials.
+Please note that while the Blender field is set to protected (it only displays asterisks), it still allows for copying of the password out of that field without protection, and may even store it in a user readable format.
+Please only use this feature with a burner email account.

+The default email settings are for a generic Gmail account, which requires a dedicated application code that is only available after two factor authentication is turned on.
+This is not recommended from a security standpoint, and again, should only be used with a burner email account.

+If you would like to be notified via text message to a mobile phone number, please use email notifications sent to your carrier of choice, you can find the correct address for your phone number here: [Free Carrier Lookup](https://freecarrierlookup.com).

+Mobile device push notifications rely on the Pushover service, a non-subscription one-time-purchase app for iOS or Android.
+Once an account is created, you will need to set up a specific application key so Blender can access the API.
+It's super simple, and gives you up to 10k push notifications a month per app code without any additional costs.

+For MacOS users, Siri can also audibly announce the render.

+The notification systems support all output variables listed above, including total render time.